German exports post surprise fall in July

 The drop in exports was driven by a 0.7 percent decrease in sales to the euro zone, which buys roughly a third of German goods and services, and a 1.0 percent fall in sales to non-EU states, likely due to weakness in emerging nations and the United States.

-The BGA trade body sees exporting growing 3 percent this year, implying a strong increase after July as exports between January and July were down 0.5 percent from a year earlier.
+Germany's trade association BGA expects exports to grow by 3 percent this year, implying a strong increase after July, as data showed exports between January and July were down 0.5 percent from a year earlier.